Arioch3d/DA_Capstone/README.md

 - To Activate the Virtual Environment type `venv/Scripts/activate` (For Mac use: `venv/bin/activate`)
 - To Install the requirements, type `pip install -r requirements.txt`
 - To Deactivate the virtual environment type `deactivate`

+## Project Setup Instructions:

+Copy the code link to this repository and clone to your computer.

+Open the repository folder in a code editor; and create the virtual environment in that folder.

+Create and Activate a Virtual Environment (commands above)

+Install the requirements.txt file
+You can install the required libraries using:
+`bash
+        pip install pandas matplotlib seaborn numpy
+    `

+When you are finished, deactivate the virtual environment and close the repository folder.

+---

 ### 1. **Requirements**